 a) A Chevening Scholarship is tenable for 12 months only but may terminate sooner in circumstances where your course is less than 12 months in length.

 b) Chevening Scholarships may not be extended beyond 12 months unless there are exceptional circumstances.
 Exceptions will only be granted by the FCDO if the time is necessary for you to complete your current Master’s course and there are strong academic or welfare reasons to support this.
+Extensions for completion of dissertations will not exceed three months.
 You must inform the Secretariat if you intend to apply for an extension before the original date your course of study was due to end, as stated in your Final Award Letter.
 All extensions are subject to the availability of funds and you should not assume that extensions will be granted.

 c) Stipend payments will only be made for the duration of your course.

 d) Should you choose to leave the UK prior to the end date noted on your award letter, stipend payments will stop on the date you depart from the UK.